oehm-smith/jstock/README-gradleUpdate.md

 This section describes how to run jstock driven by gradle in the various IDEs and from the command-line.

+Be aware that all versions of JStock - the currently released version or a fork such as this, will use the same database.
+If you want to preserve it in some state be sure to copy or move it out of the way.
+On the Mac the database is in `.jstock` in the users home directory.
+In Windows and Linux the same should be true.

 ### Eclipse

 TODO.
 It should be as simple as the following though it didn't work.

 `Run > Configurations > gradle run > new > Give it a name > Apply > Run`.
 However this errors and the workspace seems to get in the way.
 TODO to work this out.

+Alternatively you can run it directly through the Gradle eclipse plugin:
+# Right-Click on Project > Gradle > Tasks Quick Launcher
+# Make sure the jstock (jstockOehmSmithFork) is selected in the `project` drop-down
+# Type `run` for the task and hit enter.
+JStock should start

 ### Netbeans